COVID-19 pandemic in India: First wave: Nation-wide

 The Epidemic Diseases Act, 1897 and Disaster Management Act, 2005 was invoked in mid-March 2020.
 All commercial domestic and international flights were suspended in March.
 A number of cities and states announced that they would restrict public gatherings, dine-in restaurants, or order the closure of various non-essential businesses through 31 March to slow the spread of COVID-19.
 On 19 March 2020, Prime Minister Modi asked all Indians to observe a 14-hour Janata curfew ("people's curfew") on 22 March, and to thank essential workers by clapping or ringing bells at 5 p.m. outside their homes.
 The curfew was used to evaluate the feasibility of a national lockdown.

 On 24 March, with 519 confirmed cases and 9 deaths in the country, the Prime Minister announced that India would be placed under a "total lockdown" for at least three weeks.
 All non-critical businesses and services were ordered closed except for hospitals, grocery stores, and pharmacies, and there was a "total ban" on leaving the home for non-essential purposes.
 All public transport was suspended.

 On 16 April, districts were divided into zones using a colour-coded tier system based on incidence rates, classified as a "Red" (hotspot), "Orange", or "Green" (little to no transmission) zone.
 All of India's major cities fell into Red zones.
 Beginning 20 April, agricultural businesses and stores selling farming supplies were allowed to resume operation, as well as public works programmes, cargo transport, and banks and government centres distributing benefits.
 Phase 3 and 4 of the lockdown extended until 31 May, with incremental relaxations and changes.
 The country began a phased lifting of restrictions on 8 June.
 This phased lifting of restrictions continued in a series of "unlocks" which extended into November 2020.

 The government was criticised for not using the lockdown to prepare the health system for when the lockdown would be lifted.

-Second wave: State-wide and localised
+Second wave: State-wise and localized

 Cities in Maharashtra such as Amravati and Nagpur started imposing curfew restrictions and lockdown measures in late February and early to mid-March 2021.
 On 4 April, Maharashtra imposed a weekend lockdown and night curfew among other restrictions.
 By early to mid-May, 35 of 36 of India's states and union territories had some form of state-wide and localised restriction.
 The second wave of the pandemic in India has seen no nationwide lockdown.
 Phased unlocking was announced starting June in Delhi, Tamil Nadu, Maharashtra, Uttar Pradesh and a number of other states.